Waypoints on my path of discovery

 Conservation program management in Montana, including the Network for Landscape Conservation and the Blackfoot Challenge.

-Regenerative conservation projects-the Sangre de Cristo Mountain Initiative, biomass energy, and wildfire recovery and mitigation.
+Regenerative conservation projects- biomass energy, wildfire recovery, and mitigation.